galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > ```
 >
 >    > ### {% icon tip %} Automating the build
+>    > While developing the Docker container you may find yourself tweaking and rebuilding the container image many times.
->    > In the GitHub repository linked above, you'll notice that the author has used a `makefile` to automate build and deploy commands.
+>    > In the GitHub repository linked above, you'll notice that the author has used a `makefile` to accelerate the build and deploy process.
 >    > This allows the developer to simply run `make docker` and `make push_hub` to build and push the container, or `make` to rebuild the container after making changes during development.
 Check out the `makefile` to see what commands can be run using `make` in this repository.
 >    >
 >    {: .tip}